 - Informal Content.
 The channel will collect and show the contributions available in the platform, according to the skills selected by each user.
 Learn more on how to assign skills to assets.

 Finally, in the Visibility section, define who can view the channel, all users, or specific ones (selected groups or branches).
-Moreover, by enabling the Cohorts functionality on the Groups tab, you can customize the visibility of your groups and the content you share with them.
 Please note that you cannot associate a channel to a single user.
 If you want to choose specific groups or branches of users who will be able to view the channel, activate the Custom Selection toggle, then type or select groups and/or branches in the corresponding fields.
 Also, remember to configure the All Channels page or the page including a Channels widget into the user main menu to make it available to your users.
+Moreover, by enabling the Cohorts option, you can customize the visibility of your groups and the content you share with them.

-To publish the channel and make it visible to users, use the publishing bar at the bottom of the Properties tab, or press the corresponding checkmark icon in the Published column on the channels management page.
-Once finished configuring your channel, save your changes by selecting the corresponding button at the bottom of the Properties tab.
+To publish the channel and make it visible to users, use the publishing bar at the bottom of the channel detail page, or press the corresponding checkmark icon in the Published column on the channels management page.
+Once finished configuring your channel, save your changes by selecting the corresponding button at the bottom of the channel detail page.

-If you need to delete or move your channel to the top to reorder the channel list, click the ellipsis icon on the right side of the channel row in the table listing the channels, then select the corresponding option.
-Remember that you can neither delete nor duplicate AI-based channels.
+If you need to delete or move your channel to the top to reorder the channel list, click the ellipsis icon at the end of the channel row in the table listing the channels, then select the corresponding option.
+Unlike custom channels, AI-based channels cannot be duplicated.
+Remember that you can neither delete nor duplicate built-in channels.

 When the channel configuration is over, click the Channel View button on the channel page to see how learners will see the channel.
 You can share the channel URL with all of the users of your platform.
 They will be able to access the channel as long as they have visibility permissions for it.